Azure/azure-signalr/docs/diagnostic-logs.md

 1. Configure the log source settings.
    1. In **Log Source Settings** section, a table shows collecting behaviors for each log type.
-   1. Check the the specific log type you want to collect for all connections.
+   1. Check the specific log type you want to collect for all connections.
 Otherwise the the log will be collected only for [diagnostic clients](#diagnostic-client).
 1. Configure the log destination settings.
    1. In **Log Destination Settings** section, a table of diagnostic settings display the existing diagnostic settings.
 You can click the link in the table to get access to the log destination to view the collected diagnostic logs.
    1. In this section, click the button **Configure Log Destination Settings** to add, update, or delete diagnostic settings.